OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 For example, on the [Docker Hub page for Mongo](https://hub.docker.com/_/mongo), there is a section on **Caveats > Where to Store Data**.
 There they point out that `/data/db` is "where MongoDB by default will write its data files."
-Our Compose file maps that to a [named volume](https://docs.docker.com/storage/volumes/), `mongodata`, which will be automatically created if needed.
-All that data for MongoDB will be written there to persist across restarts.
+Our Compose file maps that directory to a [named volume](https://docs.docker.com/storage/volumes/), `mongodata`, which will be automatically created if needed.
+All the data for MongoDB will be written there to persist across restarts.

 Start the cluster with the [docker compose up](https://docs.docker.com/compose/reference/up/)